speculatrix/web_get_iplayer/README.md

 If you want to play the FLV files on other devices, the flv-to-divx.sh script should be put in your /usr/local/bin and made executable

+Known problems:
+* sometimes programs don't show up in search but do on http://www.bbc.co.uk/iplayer and you have to copy the program ID
+* audio/radio search is poor at finding programs; reverse engineering the http API is not trivial

+How it works:
+* the program uses the same web/http API as the android app for searching
+* simple json files are used for the queue files
+* a cron job runs the queue